Electrical 2 – Low voltage & accessories

 Tail lights

 Rather than just bolting on some extra tail-lights, I’ve turned the large reflectors in the rear bumper into a set of tail-lights.
-The PLC can control the intensity of those, so they could be break/tail lights.
+The PLC can then control the intensity of those, so they could even be break/tail lights.
 The only question there is whether the reflector-part will still allow enough light through to be bright enough to function as a break-light.

 The new lights are made from a sheet of PCB material and pieces of regular hi-density 12V LED light-strip.
 I looked at doing a “regular” PCB and a bunch of LED’s, but it got kind-of expensive and I still did not get a lot of LED’s into the housing while still being able to hand-solder them.
 The LED strip on the other hand has a ton of LED’s per inch and can be mounted vertically so I was able to get to maybe 5x the number of LED’s and still have something that is so-so easy to make (pouring the epoxy resin is a messy operation).
 The +12V PWM-booster can (easily) handle both tail-lights, but I’m using 2 so I could theoretically make the LED lights blink as directional lights or shine brighter as add’l brake-lights.
-Too many options, and the PLC code just gained a few lines.
+Too many options, and the PLC just gained a few lines of code.

 Indicator lights

-The car comes with the typical 50’s indicators, as in in the front they’re white and in the back they’re part of the red bulb.
-Those red bulbs are low-lit as tail-lights, bright-lit as brake-lights, and flash as indicators.
-It’s how it was, but it’s not much.
 With the new LED tech out there I’ve gone to 2-color bulbs in the front indicator housing and the backup-light housings (white/orange) via a 2-lead light socket.
-This way I can have independent orange indicators, and in the front I can have Daytime Running Lights in the indicator lights (maybe thru PWM control, maybe just straight).
-Of course, seeing as it’s now all under PLC control, the front can also use original white blinkers & no DRL, and the rear ones can be just-backup-lights (and route the blinking back to the red bullet-lights).
-All original, or all enhanced, all depending on mood-of-the-day.
+This way I can have self-contained orange blinkers, and in the front I can have Daytime Running Lights in the indicator lights (maybe thru PWM control, maybe just straight) while in the back the white half still works as the reverse-lights.
+Of course, seeing as it’s now all under PLC control, the front can also use original white blinkers & no DRL, and the rear ones can be just-backup-lights (and the PLC routes the blinking back to the red bullet-lights).
+All original, or all enhanced, all depending on mood-of-the-day and what the local street-legal inspector tells me is required.